gomlx/gomlx/README.md

 and error messages are useful and try to make it easy to solve issues.

-**Project still under development, and should be considered experimental for now.**
+**GoMLX is still under development, and should be considered experimental for now.**

 ## Overview